Skip to Content

 What is the income limit for food stamps in Kansas?

-Most families in Kansas with gross income up to 130% of the federal poverty level, about $2,887 a month for a family of three, qualify for food assistance.
+Most families in Kansas with gross income up to 130% of the federal poverty level, or about $2,887 a month for a family of three, may qualify for food assistance.

 How do I apply for food stamps in Kansas?

-You may apply for Kansas Food Assistance in person at your nearest DCF Service Center.
-3 For your convenience, SNAP applications are also available online at DCF Self-Service Portal (SSP).
+You can apply for Kansas Food Assistance in person at your nearest DCF Service Center.
+2 For your convenience, SNAP applications are also available online through DCF Self-Service Portal (SSP).

 Applicants who are eligible for “expedited food assistance” should have their first benefits within 7 calendar days of the application date.